AdobeDocs/experience-manager-learn.en/help/forms/handling-form-submissions/submitting-adaptive-forms-thank-you-page-article-use.md

 Submit to REST endpoint option passes the data filled in the form to a configured confirmation page as part of the HTTP GET request.
 You can add the name of the fields to request.
 The format of the request is:

-{fieldName} = {parameterName}.
+\{fieldName\} = \{parameterName\}.
 For example, the submitterName is the name of an adaptive form field and submitter is the name of the parameter.
-In the thank you page, you can access the submitter parameter using request.getParameter("submitter") to get hold of the submitter name field's value.
+In thank you page, you can access the submitter parameter using request.getParameter("submitter") to get hold of the submitter name field's value.

 submitterName=submitter